 5. There shall be no use of chemical, mechanical, or electrical equipment that creates odors, smoke, fumes, vibrations, light emission, or interference in radio or television reception detectable to the normal senses at any point beyond the boundary of the property in such a manner as to annoy, disturb, frighten or otherwise interfere with the use and quiet enjoyment of adjacent properties, or which creates water usage or the production of sewage other than domestic in nature.

+Section 907: COMMERCIAL KENNELS PERFORMANCE STANDARDS: Commercial kennels shall require an IUP or a CUP.

+The use shall comply with all applicable State and County rules and regulations.

+Structures used for animal confinement require a minimum 100 feet setback from any property line and 500 feet from any residential dwelling, other than the applicants, that exists at the time of application.

+On-site waste facilities shall be designed to accommodate all waste generated from kennels including hosing and cleanup.

+Kennel facilities shall be designed to accommodate winter boarding including adequate heating, ventilation, and lighting.

+All outdoor kennel facilities shall provide adequate shelter from the elements including sunlight, rain, snow, and cold weather.

+Kennel facilities shall be adequately drained and maintained in a healthful manner.

+Signs shall meet the requirements of this Ordinance.

+Kennel facilities shall not be located on riparian lots.

 SECTION 1000: PHYSICAL STANDARDS IN COMMERCIAL ZONE: All construction in the Sylvan Commercial District shall meet the following physical standards, and comply with applicable handicapped access standards per MN Statutes, Chapter 16B and MN Rules, Chapter 1341, as amended: